jayunit100/network-policy-subproject/p0_user_stories.md

 - Writing network policies is hard, I forget what the defaults for ports, ingress/egress, and nil/empty collections (for label selectors and policy structs) are.

-- I want visualization of my network policies, as a tool to help me create accurate network policies as well as to help me verify existing network policies for correctness
+- I want visualization of my network policies, as a tool to help me create accurate network policies as well as to help me verify existing network policies for correctness (TODO this may need to go in *descoped* eventually, will decide on 8/24)

 ## tier-2